polysquare/polysquare-cmake-linter/README.md

 ### Definitions should be namespaced - `structure/namespace` ###

 All definitions need to be namespaced, including private definitions.
-CMake does not complain on symbol collisions which can lead to unexpected behaviour.
+CMake does not complain on symbol collisions which can lead to unexpected behavior.
 Prefer the following form:

     function (namespace_public_function ARGUMENTS)